harness/developer-hub/docs/continuous-integration/use-ci/viewing-builds.md

 * **Pipeline:** This tab shows the build stages and steps.

   Select a step to investigate logs, inputs, outputs, and errors (if any) for that steps.
-If enabled, [Harness AI Copilot](../troubleshoot-ci/copilot.md) can provide troubleshooting assistance.
+If enabled, [AIDA](../troubleshoot-ci/aida.md) can provide troubleshooting assistance.

   When troubleshooting failed builds, you can switch to **Console View** to allocate more screen space to logs.
 Once you've identified a potential cause, select **Edit Pipeline** to go directly to the Pipeline Studio.